 This page contains exhibition information, a bio and artist statement.
 To see articles written about and by Karin, see the Press section.

-A complete resume available with this link: Schminke Resume
+A complete resume will open in a new tab with this link: Schminke Resume 2017.

 Recent Solo and Feature Exhibitions

 (Bold colored text indicate links to installation photos for select exhibits.)